MSPs are told that one nurse was left to look after 37 patients at FVRH

-NHS Forth Valley: Nurse left to look after 37 patients on her own, MSPs are told
+NHS Forth Valley: Nurse left to look after 37 patients on her own, an MSP has claimed

 A nurse in Forth Valley Royal Hospital was left to look after 37 patients on her own last week, MSPs have heard.